Homecoming: Parade

 Many homecoming celebrations include a parade.
 Students often select the grand marshal based on a history of service and support to the school and community.
 The parade includes the school's marching band and different school organizations’ floats created by the classes and organizations and most of the sports get a chance to be in the parade.
 Every class prepares a float which corresponds with the homecoming theme or related theme of school spirit as assigned by school administrators.
 In addition, the homecoming court takes part in the parade, often riding together in one or more convertibles as part of the parade.
+Michigan State University's homecoming parade, with its cheerleaders, marching bands, vehicles decorated for local politicians and corporate sponsors, and participants in student clubs and organizations, speaks well of the school's spirit and community identity.
+Homecoming courts also often participate in parades, which they do by travelling in open wagons or on foot.
 Community civic organizations and businesses, area fire departments, and alumni groups often participate as well.
 The parade is often part of a series of activities scheduled for that specific day, which can also include a pep rally, bonfire, snake dance, and other activities for students and alumni.